kiruba11k/apify1-naukri-job-scraper/README.md

-# Naukri Job Scraper (Apify Actor Wrapper)
+# Naukri Job Scraper

-This project is an Apify Actor that calls the public actor **`memo23/naukri-scraper`**, then normalizes the output into a cleaner and consistent dataset format.

-It is designed for Apify usage: you provide search input (keyword, location, max jobs, etc.), the actor runs the underlying scraper, and pushes filtered job records to the dataset.
+It is designed for scrapping Naukri job you provide search input (keyword, location, max jobs, etc.), the actor runs the underlying scraper, and pushes filtered job records to the dataset.

 ## What this actor does

 1. Initializes the Apify Actor runtime.
 2. Reads input from `Actor.getInput()`.
 3. Builds scraper input with defaults.
-4. Calls `memo23/naukri-scraper`.
-5. Reads the run dataset items.
+4. Reads the run dataset items.
-6. Maps each item to a compact output schema.
+5. Maps each item to a compact output schema.
-7. Pushes normalized results to this actor's dataset.
+6. Pushes normalized results to this actor's dataset.

 ## Project structure